 - Prepare your home for vacations.
 Before going out of town, turn your water heater down.
 Adjust your thermostat so that your heating and cooling won’t need to work while you’re gone.
 Unplug appliances since they suck power even when they aren’t on.

 - Clean out the dryer lint after each load.
-Your clothes will dry faster and you’ll save on energy use when your lint trap is clean allowing your dryer to run efficiently.
+The lint filter is just like the air return filter in your HVAC system.
+Your clothes will dry faster and you’ll save on energy use when your lint trap is clean and your dryer can run efficiently.

 - Conduct a home energy audit.
 There are professionals that offer this service using specialized equipment, but you can conduct a DIY home energy audit and definitely find some areas where you can improve.